 It wasn’t long after this research began that I purchased a new camera, this time a Nikon D3000 - this was when the passion of photography really grabbed ahold of me..once again.
 After multiple camera upgrades and the better half of the next 2 years, I came to the conclusion that landscape and outdoor photography was the genre that was most appealing to me.
 I dabbled in portraits and street photography - even photographed quite a few events, but found that I didn’t receive the same level of excitement and satisfaction as that of shooting the great outdoors.
 Shortly after this realization, I made the decision to shift my focus to landscape photography - this was the turning point in my photographic journey.
 I find the entire process of landscape photography to be quite exhilarating, from the planning aspect, to the actual shoot itself, to the post processing of the final images.
 Traveling, being outdoors, and the fact that I’ve always been a bit of an introvert, and thoroughly enjoy my alone time also contributed to my confidence that landscape photography was the right choice for me.

-I began working as a freelance photographer in 2016 creating outdoor photography content for local brands.
-Much of my YouTube video work has been featured in publications such as PetaPixel, Fstoppers and DIY Photography.
-I'm available today for hire, both nationally and internationally and offer:
+I began working as a freelance photographer in 2016 creating outdoor photography content for local brands and in 2018 joined the Visual Wilderness Team with some of the best landscape photographers in the whole wide world:) Much of my YouTube video work has been featured in publications such as PetaPixel, Fstoppers and DIY Photography.
+I'm available today for hire, both nationally and internationally offering: